remkohdev/kafka101/Lab03/README.md

 	spring.kafka.consumer.value-deserializer=org.apache.kafka.common.serialization.StringDeserializer
 	```

+* Press the ESC key to exit the INSERT mode, and type ':wq' to write and quit 'vi',

-* The Kafka connection properties can be configured using the Service credentials created for the IBM Event Streams service on IBM Cloud.
+* The Kafka connection properties above can be configured using the Service credentials created for the IBM Event Streams service on IBM Cloud.
 Go to the dashboard of the IBM Event Streams service, go to the Service credentials page, and click View credentials,

 	```json
 	{